sequentialscott/Wireframe-CSS/README.md

 #Wireframe.css

 Wireframe.css is a CSS file you can use to make a page look like a hand sketched wireframe.
-It's useful for exploring designs, usability testing, and early demos.
+It's intended for use with throw-away prototypes and is useful for exploring designs, usability testing, and early demos.
 You can also use a set of Angular JavaScript directives if your prototype uses Angular.

 ##Installation
 Download and unzip the repository.
 Link your web page to wireframe.css.
 Also, make sure that the icon file (wf-sprite.png) is in the same directory